 Corydoras sterbai is a peaceful and pleasant schooling fish that you can keep together in a group of 7 or more, they are also very suitable for a community aquarium.
 Do not hold together with cichlids.
 They are sifting through the substrate looking for food.

 Breeding Corydoras sterbai

 If you want to breed with Corydoras sterbai, you will need a group of adults with more males than females (4/3).
 Filtering over peat promotes egg deposition.
 They deposit about 50 eggs against the glass, leaves or stones.
 The eggs can be transferred to a breeding tank.
 Raising the fry with newly hatched brine shrimp, later with other live or frozen foods and crushed flakes or tablets.

-Many Corydoras species have a poisonous defence mechanism to prevent being eaten by larger fish.
-In case of danger they can spread the spines in their dorsal and pectoral fins and lock them in place.
-This way the Corydoras gets stuck in the mouth or throat of the predator, a clear signal for other predators to leave them alone.
-When netting Corydoras you will see them get stuck in your net with their fins.
-Take care when you are getting them out, if the spine punctures your skin the tip can break off and remain in your skinn.
-The wounds can be painfull and often can become infected.
+Many Corydoras species have a venomous self-defense mechanism to avoid being eaten by larger fish.
+In case of danger, they can spread and lock the spines in their dorsal and pectoral fins.
+As a result, they get stuck in the mouth or throat of the attacker, so that another fish will not want to swallow a Corydoras.
+Even when catching a Corydoras with a net, they regularly hang in the net with these spines.
+Be careful when loosening, if the spine gets into your skin it can partially break off and remain in the skin.
+These wounds are painful and often become inflamed.